 I guess the final piece of advice to put your mind at ease about RV repairs on the road, is to suggest that you carry a credit card with a large enough limit to handle any type of emergency.
 Even with a new vehicle, you could run into a repair as the result of damage or unforeseen circumstances.

-When driving an older vehicle and find yourself needing major RV repairs, just smile as you pull out the credit card, and think about...
+When driving an older vehicle and you find yourself needing major RV repairs, try to look on the bright side.
+Smile as you pull out the credit card, and think about...

 One last thing to keep in mind concerning RV repairs: There's no advantage in worrying.
 Instead, be as prepared as you can be and realize you'll somehow figure out how to deal with each incident as it comes up.